DRONE THERMAL IMAGING

 - DIY homeowners and building managers, so they can more fully understand the scope of the damage and submit it to an insurance company or contractor as soon as possible to start the claims process or do their own repairs as soon as possible.

-Advanced features on FLIR infrared cameras help us quickly scan large areas to assess what is restorable.
+Advanced features on FLIR thermal cameras help us quickly scan large areas to assess what is restorable.
 They also help us pinpoint water intrusion, find moisture beneath the surface, and document dryness with accuracy and confidence.
 We can also speed up surveys with the automated humidity alarms.
 And reporting is so simple and easy to share, since a FLIR camera includes software that supports templates, spell-check, and easy conversion of reports and images to PDF format for trouble-free emailing.

-Drone Aerial Thermal Imaging For Public Safety
+Drone Thermal Imaging For Public Safety

 More and more fire and police departments are realizing the need for drones when it comes to public safety.
 However, cost and lack of training are just two of the roadblocks preventing most of them from having an in-house drone program.